bandido007/Learning-by-Building/README.md

 The project provides a foundational understanding of logistic regression's mathematical methods and enhances comprehension of how these methods contribute to predicting probabilities of outcomes.

-This description should be suitable for your GitHub project documentation, providing a clear, concise, and precise overview of your project's goals, methodology, and implementation.